makersacademy/bowling-challenge/third_try.md

    - same inplementation logic as spare

- - if on 10th frame, should accept 2 rolls if not strike or spare
+ 6. if on 10th frame, should accept 2 rolls if not strike or spare
+   - Create new file FrameTen.js, which will handle the 10th Frame, then implement tests in FrameSpec.js by creating frameTen variable
+   - first test to accept 2 rolls if not strike or spare

  - if on 10th frame, should accept 3 rolls if strike
  - if on 10th frame, should accept 3 rolls if spare